Distributed projected-reflected-gradient algorithms for stochastic generalized Nash equilibrium problems: Introduction

-Two are the main approximation schemes used in the literature: the stochastic approximation (SA) and the sample average approximation (SAA).
-In the first case, the approximation is done by using only one (or a finite number of) realization of the random variable.
-SA was first presented in \cite{robbins1951}, it is computationally less expensive than SAA but usually it requires stronger assumptions on the pseudogradient mapping and on the parameters \cite{koshal2013,cui2016,yousefian2014}.
-The second approximation scheme takes instead a huge number of samples and therefore it has the disadvantage of being computationally costly.
-However, it usually requires weaker assumptions to ensure convergence \cite{shapiro2014}.

 Depending on the monotonicity assumptions on the pseudogradient mapping or the affordable computational complexity, there are different algorithms that can be used to find a SGNE.
-Among others, one can consider the stochastic preconditioned forward--backward (SpFB) algorithm \cite{franci2019} which is guaranteed to converge to a Nash equilibrium under cocoercivity of the pseudogradient and by demanding one projection step per iteration.
-However, cocoercivity is not the weakest possible assumption, therefore one would like to have an algorithm that converges under mere monotonicity.
+Among others, one can consider the stochastic preconditioned forward--backward (SpFB) algorithm \cite{franci2020tac} which is guaranteed to converge under cocoercivity of the pseudogradient and by demanding one projection step per iteration.
+However, cocoercivity is not the weakest possible assumption, hence one would like to have an algorithm that converges under mere monotonicity.
 Under this assumption, the stochastic forward--backward--forward (SFBF) algorithm involves only one projection step per iteration but two costly evaluation of the pseudogradient mapping \cite{staudigl2019}.
-Another alternative is the stochastic extragradient (SEG) algorithm whose iterates are characterized by two projection steps and two evaluation of the pseudogradient mapping which may be expensive \cite{iusem2017,cui2019}.
+Another alternative is the stochastic extragradient (SEG) algorithm whose iterates are characterized by two projection steps and two evaluation of the pseudogradient mapping \cite{iusem2017,cui2019}.
 To summarize, having weaker assumptions comes at the price of implementing computationally expensive algorithms.